kehinderamon/Jira-Service-Management-Toolkit/README.md

 Jira Service Management Ticket Toolkit
-A Python command-line tool that manages real IT support tickets in Jira Service Management (Jira Cloud) through its official REST API — create tickets, search/filter with JQL, change status through the actual workflow, assign to a technician, comment, export to CSV, and pull a quick stats dashboard.
+A Python command-line tool that manages real IT support tickets in Jira Service Management (Jira Cloud) through its official REST API, create tickets, search/filter with JQL, change status through the actual workflow, assign to a technician, comment, export to CSV, and pull a quick stats dashboard.
 No custom database: every ticket lives in your real JSM project, exactly like it would at a company using Jira for their service desk.
 Why this project
 Jira Service Management is one of the most widely used ITSM tools in the industry.
-This project shows you can go beyond just clicking around Jira — you can script against its REST API to automate the repetitive parts of the job: bulk status changes, scheduled reports, CSV exports for management, or integrations with other systems.
+This project shows you can go beyond just clicking around Jira, you can script against its REST API to automate the repetitive parts of the job: bulk status changes, scheduled reports, CSV exports for management, or integrations with other systems.
 That's a skill that sets a support technician apart.
 Features
-Create tickets with summary, description, priority, and labels (used as categories, e.g. `network`, `hardware`) Search/filter tickets using JQL (Jira Query Language) — e.g. `status = "In Progress"` or `priority = High` View full ticket detail
+Create tickets with summary, description, priority, and labels (used as categories, e.g. `network`, `hardware`) Search/filter tickets using JQL (Jira Query Language),  e.g. `status = "In Progress"` or `priority = High` View full ticket detail
-Change ticket status — dynamically fetches the real transitions available for that ticket's workflow (so it always matches your project's actual setup, not a hardcoded guess)
+Change ticket status, dynamically fetches the real transitions available for that ticket's workflow (so it always matches your project's actual setup, not a hardcoded guess)
 Assign tickets to a technician by their Jira account email Add comments to a ticket
 Export tickets to CSV for reporting